2019 - The year ahead for the global markets

 In Europe, the UK’s exit of the European Union and the continuing stresses within the Eurozone can be added to global challenges of a slowing Chinese economy, a rising US interest rate environment, and numerous geopolitical threats from Gulf tensions to a continuing risks of a trade war.

-This event is kindly supported by:
+This event was kindly supported by:

 UBS provides financial advice and solutions to wealthy, institutional and corporate clients worldwide, as well as private clients in Switzerland.
 The operational structure of the Group is comprised of our Corporate Center and five business divisions: Wealth Management, Wealth Management Americas, Personal & Corporate Banking, Asset Management and the Investment Bank.